kvanland/responseBot/README.md

 - description of reminder !reminder x | sends a message to the author of the command with the description in x number of seconds
 - !how dumb is @x | returns a random percentage of how 'dumb' user x is being at that moment
 - !should blah blah blah | returns a response of 'do it up fam!' or 'nah fam' randomly to a question that begins with !should`
+- !youtube x | returns first result of a youtube search for term x

 ## 2. Non-Commands
 Description: Non-Commands are bits of text that will be responded to by the bot without the user of the ! symbol.